 Shiva Ratri

-This year (2012), February 20th marks the anniversary of Lord Siva's appearance day, celebrating his advent from between Lord Brahma's eyebrows.
-Srimad-Bhagavatam, 12.13.16 says this (among other things) about Lord Siva:
+This year (2014), February 28th marks the anniversary of Lord Shiva's appearance.
+Devotees of Krishna view Lord Shiva as the greatest Vaishnava (devotee of Vishnu), based on Srimad-Bhagavatam, 12.13.16 says this (among other things) about Lord Shiva:

-vaishnavanam yatha shambhu, “Amongst all Vaishnavas, Lord Siva is the best."
+vaishnavanam yatha shambhu, “Amongst all Vaishnavas, Lord Shiva is the best."

-Srila Prabhupada, in Krishna, the Supreme Personality of Godhead describes one observance of Siva Ratri by some of Krishna's greatest devotees:
+Srila Prabhupada, in his book, Krishna, the Supreme Personality of Godhead describes one observance of Shiva Ratri by some of Krishna's greatest devotees:

-"Once upon a time, the cowherd men of Vrindavana, headed by Nanda Maharaja, desired to go to Ambikavana to observe the Siva-ratri ceremony.
+"Once upon a time, the cowherd men of Vrindavana, headed by Nanda Maharaja, desired to go to Ambikavana to observe the Shiva-ratri ceremony.
 The rasa-lila was performed during the autumn, and after that the next big ceremony is Holi, or the Dolayatra ceremony.
-Between the Dolayatra ceremony and the rasa-lila ceremony there is an important ceremony called Siva-ratri, which is especially observed by the Shaivites, or devotees of Lord Siva.
+Between the Dolayatra ceremony and the rasa-lila ceremony there is an important ceremony called Shiva-ratri, which is especially observed by the Shaivites, or devotees of Lord Shiva.

-Sometimes the Vaishavas also observe this ceremony because they accept Lord Siva as the foremost Vaishnava.
-But the function of Siva-ratri is not observed very regularly by the bhaktas, or devotees of Krishna.
+Sometimes the Vaishnavas also observe this ceremony because they accept Lord Shiva as the foremost Vaishnava.
+But the function of Shiva-ratri is not observed very regularly by the bhaktas, or devotees of Krishna.
 Under the circumstances, Srimad-Bhagavatam states that Nanda Maharaja and the other cowherd men “once upon a time desired.”
-This means that they were not regularly observing the Siva-ratri function but that once upon a time they wanted to go to Ambikavana out of curiosity."
+This means that they were not regularly observing the Shiva-ratri function but that once upon a time they wanted to go to Ambikavana out of curiosity."

 More: